 Gwalior is named after a legendary Saint Gwalipa of 8th Century A.D.
 It is also sacred to the memory of the heroic queen Rani of Jhansi and Tatya Tope.

 Located in the Mandla district of Madhya Pradesh, Kanha National Park is a tiger reserve that extends over an area of over 940 square km.
 A horseshoe-shaped valley bounded by the spurs of the Mekal presents an interesting topography.
 Steep rocky escarpments along the edges offer breathtaking views of the valley.
 Realizing the danger on the Tiger population in the country, the Government started the “Project Tiger” at Kanha and in 1974 the area was declared a Tiger reserve.
 The park is also the habitat of the high ground Barasingha.

 Khajuraho is a small town in Madhya Pradesh.
-It is known the world over, for its unique temple which reflects human emotions that gives an outlet to the spiritual and physical love.
+It is known the world over, for its unique temple which reflects human emotions that give an outlet to spiritual and physical love.
 This obscure village of central India was discovered in 1838 by a British army engineer, captain TS Burt.
 Khajuraho derived its name from the word ‘khajur‘ meaning the date palm, was a quiet unknown town till a chance discovery made it a popular tourist destination.
-It remained in the obscurity till 1960 but now it is after Taj, India’s biggest single tourist attraction.
+It remained in obscurity till 1960 but now it is after Taj, India’s biggest single tourist attraction.
 Khajuraho has the largest group of medieval temples; each studded with countless sculptures of extraordinary grace and delicacy.
-The temples of Khajuraho, are indeed, celebrations of the stylized and refined courtly accomplishments of beauty, love and creative arts.
-In 1986 it was given the status of world heritage site in order to preserve its splendor for posterity.
+The temples of Khajuraho, are true, celebrations of the stylized and refined courtly accomplishments of beauty, love and creative arts.
+In 1986 it was given the status of the world heritage site in order to preserve its splendor for posterity.